 In this quick guide, I’ll detail everything you need to know about a camel safari in Jaisalmer from planning, booking, and making the most of the experience.
-I’ll also go into detail to compare a few options for 1-day, 2-day, and even 3-day camel trips in the desert to help you decide what’s best for you.
+I’ll also go into detail to compare a few options for 1-day, 2-day, and even 3-day camel rides in the desert to help you decide what’s best for you.

 I’ll also argue why I believe that an overnight, 2-day trip is the best option for most people.

-About the Overnight Camel Safari in Jaisalmer
+About the Overnight Camel Trip in Jaisalmer